Moshe Dayan: 1973 Yom Kippur War

 After Golda Meir became prime minister in 1969 following the death of Levi Eshkol, Dayan remained defense minister.

 He was still in that post when the Yom Kippur War began catastrophically for Israel on 6 October 1973.
 As the highest-ranking official responsible for military planning, Dayan may bear part of the responsibility for the Israeli leadership having missed the signs for the upcoming war.
 In the hours preceding the war, Dayan chose not to order a full mobilization or a preemptive strike against the Egyptians and Syrians.
 He assumed that Israel would be able to win easily even if the Arabs attacked and, more importantly, did not want Israel to appear as the aggressor, as it would have undoubtedly cost it the invaluable support of the United States (who would later mount a massive airlift to rearm Israel).

 Following the heavy defeats of the first two days, Dayan's views changed radically; he was close to announcing 'the downfall of the "Third Temple"' at a news conference, but was forbidden to speak by Meir.

 Dayan suggested options at the beginning of the war, including a plan to withdraw to the Mitleh Mountains in Sinai and a complete withdrawal from the Golan Heights to carry the battle over the Jordan, abandoning the core strategic principles of Israeli war doctrine, which says that war must be taken into enemy territory as soon as possible.
-Chief of Staff David Elazar objected to these plans and was proved correct.
+Chief of the General Staff David Elazar objected to these plans and was proved correct.
 Israel broke through the Egyptian lines on the Sinai front, crossed the Suez canal, and encircled the 3rd Egyptian Army.
 Israel also counterattacked on the Syrian front, repelling the Jordanian and Iraqi expeditionary forces and shelling the outskirts of Damascus.
 Although the war ended with an Israeli victory, the Arab attack destroyed Israel's image of invincibility and eventually led to the Egyptian-Israeli peace treaty and the subsequent withdrawal of Israeli forces from all Egyptian territory.

-Foreign Minister
+Foreign minister

 According to those who knew him, the war deeply depressed Dayan.
 He went into political eclipse for a time.
 In 1977, despite having been re-elected to the Knesset for the Alignment, he accepted the offer to become Foreign Minister in the new Likud government led by Menachem Begin.
 He was expelled from the Alignment, and as a result, sat as an independent MK.
 As foreign minister in Begin's government, he was instrumental in drawing up the Camp David Accords, a peace agreement with Egypt.
 Dayan resigned his post in October 1979, because of a disagreement with Begin over whether the Palestinian territories were an internal Israeli matter (the Camp David treaty included provisions for future negotiations with the Palestinians; Begin, who did not like the idea, did not put Dayan in charge of the negotiating team).
 In 1981, he founded a new party, Telem.